mackstann/imageproxy_exercise/README.md

 * http://localhost:5000/main.css -> 501 Not Implemented

 A timeout should return an HTTP 502 Bad Gateway.
-Set the `IMAGEPROXY_TIMEOUT` env var to `0.001` to exercise this.
+Set the `IMAGEPROXY_TIMEOUT` env var to `1` to exercise this.
+(The unit is milliseconds.)